SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 run;
 ```

-Each point represents a season.
+*Each point represents a season.*
-Color distinguishes eras.
+*Color distinguishes eras.*
-Vertical reference lines mark transitions.
+*Vertical reference lines mark transitions.*

-The result is not merely a chart; it is a historical narrative expressed in data.
+*The result is not merely a chart; it is a historical narrative expressed in data.
+It tells a story!*

 ### Why Visualizations Matter